rbaronescu/mySafeSleep/README.md

 Use [Power Manager](https://www.dssw.co.uk/powermanager/) to schedule these scripts at sleep, wake and critical battery level(optional).

 To use this:
-1. Create a new directory called "Projects" in your HOME and clone this repo there.
+1. Clone this repo in your HOME directory.
-2. Create a direcotry named "bin" in your HOME, and add this line to your bash_profile:
+2. Create a direcotry named `bin` in your HOME, and add this line to your bash_profile:

 ```
 echo "export PATH=$PATH:~/bin" >> ~/.bash_profile